Merit Awards

 Overview

 The Arts Commission's Merit Award program recognizes outstanding local literary, performing, and visual artists, rewarding the many hours and personal resources each artist dedicates to their artform.
 Artists living within a 30-mile radius of Downtown Toledo may be eligible to apply.
-The 2024 Merit Awards will launch on October 1 and the deadline to apply will be November 4.
+The 2024 Merit Awards will launch in October.

 Four awards were given in 2023 and will also be awarded in 2024: one $3000 award, one $2500 award, one $2000 award, and one $1500 award.
 Recipients are selected by a panel of renowned artists and cultural leaders from around the Midwest, with a range of expertise across artistic disciplines.